-Ram Navami is the culmination of Vasanta Navratri.
+Ram Navami 2020: Ram Navami is the culmination of Vasanta Navratri.
 As the name suggests, it marks the birth of Lord Rama, an important day in the Hindu calendar.
 Lord Rama, who is also known as the seventh avatar of Lord Vishnu, was born to King Dasharatha and Queen Kausalya.
 The day falls on the ninth day of the Chaitra month, which is also the last day of the Navratras.
 This lends it the name Chaitra Masa Suklapaksha Navami.
-This year, Ram Navami falls on 15th April, 2016.
+This year, Ram Navami is celebrated today, 2nd April, 2020.

 Though Navratri may be celebrated with greater fervour in North India and Gujarat, Rama Navami is one of the most important festivals in the southern part of the country.
 Tamil Nadu, Andhra Pradesh, Telangana and Bihar, in particular, have many ceremonies related to this auspicious day.
 In Bhadrachalam, a Hindu pilgrimage site in Southern India, this day is also believed to be when Lord Rama married Sita.
 Rameswaram Temple is another holy site where this day is celebrated with great fanfare, besides Ayodhya in Uttar Pradesh.